Eden xo: Eden xo, "Too Cool to Dance", collaborations

 In 2016 the video for Wilson's song "El Barrio" was released; it featured Rafael Reyes, also known as Leafar Seyer, as her love interest.

 Although Wilson was then writing songs for other artists, including Kygo and Ava Max, she remained focused on her own career after parting ways with Virgin in 2017.
 She released a series of singles that included "Cinematic Goodbye" as well as collaborations with Raja Kumari ("Drips Gold") and Travis Mills ("Say That Again").
 Justin Moran of Paper wrote: "With its high drama and heart-wrenching emotion, "Cinematic Goodbye" represents a shift in the glossy dance music Eden's known for releasing.
 Last year, she dropped her sunny Travis Mills-assisted standout "Say That Again," and the impossibly catchy sex positive anthem "Drips Gold," featuring Raja Kumari.
 Her 2014 breakout single "Too Cool To Dance" solidified Eden as an alt-pop star to keep on your radar."

+The Question, "Bad Apple", VON

 Wilson independently released the EP The Question in 2019.
 Its five songs included "So Lucky," which was accompanied by a video starring Angelyne.
 Peter Robinson of Popjustice described the collection as 'an EP that fizzes with future-facing pop flair and classic songwriting...brilliantly expressive'.
-Wilson later independently released the songs “Bad Girls Go to Heaven," written with her frequent songwriting partner Bonnie McKee, "Paradise Found" (written with McKee and David Sneddon), and "American Youth French Kissing".
+She later independently released the songs “Bad Girls Go to Heaven," written with her frequent songwriting partner Bonnie McKee, "Paradise Found" (written with McKee and David Sneddon), and "American Youth French Kissing".

+In June 2023, Wilson released the single and video "All Day Every Day."
+She said she originally wrote and recorded the track in a castle in France in 2013.
+"Bad Apple" was released in September.
+It appeared on the Rolling Stone playlist, "Songs You Need to Know".

+Ellen von Unwerth photographed Wilson for a cover story in VON after meeting her at a Madonna concert in April 2024.
+In an Instagram post, Von Unwerth said she was "fascinated" by Wilson's resemblance in attitude and appearance to Madonna.
+Von Unwerth, who shot Madonna frequently, titled Wilson's session "Bitch, I'm Not Madonna."